stoand/kiwi-webpack-plugin/README.md

 ## Usage with Typescript

-Install types - only the "describe" and "it" mocha globals are supported
+Install types - only the "describe" and "it" jasmine-like globals are supported

 ```
-npm i @types/mocha @types/chai
+npm i @types/jasmine @types/chai
 ```

 add to `tsconfig.json`